Sovendus-GmbH/Sovendus-Voucher-Network-and-Checkout-Benefits-Documentation-for-Flutter-Apps/README.md

         country: "DE",
     ),
     // Until the banner is loaded we're showing a loading indicator,
-    // optionally you can pass a custom loadinspinner with the type Widget
+    // optionally you can pass a custom loading spinner with the type Widget
     customProgressIndicator: RefreshProgressIndicator(),
 )
 ```